Vector513/PR1-sem2/README.md

-PR1 - VS Project
+PR1 - VS Project;
-Files below are main content
+Files below are main content of the project